-John William Anglin (1930-??) and Clarence Anglin (1931-??) were Georgia bank robbers who were arrested in 1958 and ultimately sent to Alcatraz.
+John William Anglin (1930-??) and Clarence Anglin (1931-??) were Georgia bank robbers arrested in 1958 and ultimately sent to Alcatraz. prison in California.
 Both John and Clarence escaped in June 1962 and were never seen again.

-The first to get in trouble was Clarence when he got caught breaking into a service station when he was just 14 years old.
-By the early 1950s, both brothers were regularly robbing banks and other establishments, usually when the businesses were closed.
+The first to get in trouble was Clarence, who was caught breaking into a service station when he was just 14 years old.
+By the early 1950s, both brothers regularly robbed banks and other establishments, usually when businesses were closed.
 They would later claim that the only “weapon” they ever used was a toy gun during a bank robbery.
 Their luck ran out after they robbed the Bank of Columbia in Columbia, Alabama.
 Clarence, John, and their older brother Alfred were arrested five days later in Ohio.
-They were given 15-20 year sentences, and sent to the Atlanta Penitentiary, where they first met Frank Lee Morris and Allen West).
+They were given 15-20 year sentences and sent to the Atlanta Penitentiary, where they first met Frank Lee Morris and Allen West).
 Alfred Anglin remained in the federal prison in Atlanta until he was later transferred to Kilby State Prison in Montgomery, Alabama, to begin serving his Alabama sentence for the Columbia bank robbery.
 Alfred was killed in an escape attempt from Kilby on January 11, 1964.

 Meanwhile, Clarence and John were sent to the Florida State Prison and then to Leavenworth Federal Penitentiary in Kansas.
-When the pair tried to escape from Leavenworth, they were sent to Alcatraz with John arriving on October 21, 1960, and Clarence arriving on January 10, 1961.
-Inside of a year, they began to plan an elaborate escape attempt with Frank Morris and Allen West.
+When the pair tried to escape from Leavenworth, they were sent to Alcatraz, with John arriving on October 21, 1960, and Clarence arriving on January 10, 1961.
+Within a year, they began to plan an elaborate escape attempt with Frank Morris and Allen West.

 Thank you to David Hunter, Historian of the Columbia Historical Society, Columbia, Alabama, for additional information on the Anglin brothers.